-Maybe the court did not consider an important issue that other courts should consider in the future.
+Maybe the court or legislature did not consider an important issue that other courts and legislative bodies should consider in the future.
 Are there policy or equity considerations that override a given law or otherwise are a factor in the outcome?